 Elephants are born free, but are everywhere in chains – and it’s tourism which is increasingly to blame.
-Riding an elephant used to be on every visitor’s list of must-do activities during a visit to Asia, although growing awareness of elephant rights – and, increasingly, wrongs – means that over the past five years almost all major tourist companies have stopped offering trips featuring elephant rides or other pachyderm-related attractions and activities deemed cruel.
+Riding an elephant used to be on every visitor’s list of must-do activities during a visit to Asia Dropdown content, although growing awareness of elephant rights – and, increasingly, wrongs – means that over the past five years almost all major tourist companies have stopped offering trips featuring elephant rides or other pachyderm-related attractions and activities deemed cruel.
 Here’s why.

 We love elephants.
 Perhaps it's because they’re a lot like us – intelligent, sociable and emotional, as anyone who has read about the way that herds protect their young and mourn their dead will recognise.